darktable-org/dtdocs/content/modules/processing-modules/filmic-rgb.md

 ### options

 color science
 : This setting defaults to _v6 (2022)_ for new images, and defines the algorithms used by the _filmic rgb_ module (e.g. the extreme luminance desaturation strategy).
 To revert to the behavior of previous versions of _filmic rgb_, set this parameter to _v3 (2019)_, _v4 (2020)_ or _v5 (2021)_.
 The difference between these methods lies in the way in which they handle desaturation close to pure black and pure white (see the [background](#background) section for details).
 If you have previously edited an image using older versions of _filmic rgb_, the color science setting will be kept at the earlier version number in order to provide backward compatibility for those edits.
+The _v7 (2023)_ method removes the _preserve chrominance_ option (see the [background](#background) section for details).

 preserve chrominance
-: Define how the chrominance should be handled by _filmic rgb_ -- either not at all, or using one of the three provided norms.
+: _(This setting is not available with the v7 color science)_.
+Define how the chrominance should be handled by _filmic rgb_ -- either not at all, or using one of the three provided norms.

 : When applying the S-curve transformation independently on each color, the proportions of the colors are modified, which modifies the properties of the underlying spectrum, and ultimately the chrominance of the image.
 This is what happens if you choose "no" in the preserve chrominance parameter.
 This value may yield seemingly “better” results than the other values, but it may negatively impact later parts of the pipeline, for example, when it comes to global saturation.